NicoHood/NicoHoodProtocol/README.md

 $ export HYPERION_DIR="hyperion"
 $ sudo git clone https://github.com/tvdzwan/hyperion.git "$HYPERION_DIR"

+# copy new sources to the hyperion.
+If they change anything you might want to
+# compare the two sources and add the code. otherwise it wont compile.
 # copy LedDeviceFactory, LedDeviceTest.h/cpp to libsrc/leddevice
 $ sudo cp HyperionSource/LedDevice* $HYPERION_DIR/libsrc/leddevice/
 # edit CMakeList.txt line 51 or copy the pre edited file: